beeant0512/packagesdemo/README.md

 # packagesdemo
-github packagesdemo publishing for maven project
+github packagesdemo publishing for maven or gradle project

+* pom.xml for maven project
+* build.gradle for gradle project